 CXM involves monitoring customer interactions across physical and digital touch-points in a customer's journey.
 The end-goal is to offer holistic, customized omnichannel experiences that boost brand loyalty, customer satisfaction, as well as revenues.
 It requires extensive planning, informed decision-making, and the use of intuitive technology in order for it to be successful.

 Stripped down to its essence, CXM makes collaborative use of digital technology (think: chatbots, live chat, project management tools, etc.) that empower customers to self-serve as well as strategic decision-making to further your marketing, sales, and customer service efforts.
 Additionally, CXM takes into account the customer's emotions and how customers feel when they interact and connect with your brand.
 To that end, let's look at the top-five CXM strategies that can boost customer happiness, employee morale, and overall brand perception.
+Measuring your NPS score is crucial to your CX strategy.

 Top-5 Customer Experience Strategies Worth Investing Your Time, Energy, & Efforts Into